zenmill/zenmill/README.md

 export default compiler;
 ```

-Then use `compiler` to render templates:
+Then use `compiler.render` to render templates:

 ```es6
 compiler.render('users/list.html', { users })
     .then(html => ...)
 ```

-The `compiler` instance itself is a function that returns a Promise
+Each template is compiled asynchronously into a function using `compiler.compile`.
-with compiled function.
-This function can be called synchronously
-to render template with provided `data`.
+This function can then be called synchronously to render template with provided `data`.

 Here's an ES7 example of how we could implement mtime-based caching
 of template functions: